inkosii/Electricity-Demand-Prediction/README.md

 4. **Model Evaluation**: Assessing the performance of the model using various error metrics.

 ## Implementation
-The notebook file `Electricity_Demand.ipynb` contains detailed steps on how the model is built, trained, and evaluated.
+The notebook file `ElectricityDemand.ipynb` contains detailed steps on how the model is built, trained, and evaluated.

 ### Key Sections:
 1. **Data Preprocessing**: